 How is vEDS inherited?

-vEDS can be inherited from the parents, but some cases occur as a result of new mutations in people with no family history of vEDS.
+vEDS can be inherited from a person’s biological parents, but some cases occur as a result of new mutations in people with no family history of vEDS.

-When inherited from the parents, vEDS is passed on in an autosomal dominant manner, meaning that a mutation in one of the two copies of the disease-causing gene is sufficient to cause the disorder.
-So, if one parent has vEDS and the other does not, their child will have a 50% chance of developing vEDS.
-If both parents have vEDS, their child will have a 75% chance of developing the disease.
+For most genes, everyone inherits two copies, one from each biological parent. vEDS is passed on in an autosomal dominant manner, meaning that one mutated gene copy is sufficient to cause the disorder.
+If one parent has vEDS and the other does not, their child will have a 50% chance of developing vEDS.

 What are the symptoms of vEDS?